anoma/juvix-docs/docs/index.md

 An arithmetic circuit is an algebraic representation, essentially expressing a system of polynomial equations in a universal, canonical form that model the computation of a program.
-Arithmetic circuits are used in zero-knowledge proofs and Juvix can compile programs into these representations via [VampIR][vampir].
+Arithmetic circuits are used in zero-knowledge proofs and Juvix can compile programs into these representations via our in-house compiler [VampIR][vampir].

 ```mermaid
 flowchart LR